Data Entity Types

-There are times when an employee is also, or has been a past student, or recruit, or has some other type of non-employee record in the Banner System.
-In these cases data element changes can sometimes come into the Banner system electronically and not manually.
+There are times when an employee is also, or has been a past student, or recruit, or has some other type of non-employee record in College systems.
+In these cases data element changes can sometimes come into the systems electronically and not manually.

-In cases where an employee requests a change (Example: Name change) or reports another General Person data error, the employee should be directed to Human Resources/Payroll because the change may affect the employee payroll record.
+In cases where an employee requests a change (example: name change) or reports another personal information data error, the employee should be directed to Human Resources/Payroll because the change may affect the employee payroll record.

 In cases where errors result, affected departments should work with Human Resources or Payroll to resolve the error as appropriate.